-In Australia and European countries, typically, temporary lodging is often calculated on a daily, weekly and monthly basis.
+In Australia and European countries, temporary lodging is often calculated on a daily, weekly and monthly basis.
 This breakdown of rates is perfect for backpackers or newlywed tourists needing a few weeks of affordable accommodations without a long-term lease.
-If you're searching the housing ads and come across a rental until offering to rent PCM, it means that the owner rents out the unit per calendar month, or 30 days at a time.
+If you're searching the housing ads and come across a rental unit offering to rent PCM, it means that the owner rents out the unit per calendar month, or 30 days at a time.

 Apartments, houses and even rooms in a hostel are often rented PCM, or per calendar month.
 When the landlord or leasing agent quotes this rate, he does so assuming you will occupy the property for 30 days.
 This 30-day period need not begin on the first day of the month.
 Your month can start on any given day and will last for the next 30.